A Travel Price Comparison for Families, Couples, and Backpackers Copenhagen vs. Paris for Attractions, Food, Nightlife, and Families

 Which is Bigger, Copenhagen or Paris?

-Paris is bigger, and its population is about 85% larger than the population of Copenhagen.
-When comparing the population of Copenhagen vs. Paris, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Paris has a larger population, and is about 85% larger than the population of Copenhagen.
+When comparing the sizes of Copenhagen and Paris, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Copenhagen or Paris?